-- CCE satisfactory completion.
-The abreg may contain information.
+- abreg may CCE satisfactory completion. contain The information.
 Refer to the DEXEC call. - CCL Error conditions on the HP 3000 end.
 Refer to Appendix A for specific error codes.
-The binary value is contained in the abreg. - CCG Error condition on the HP 1000 end.
+The binary value is contained in the abreg. - Error condition on the HP 1000 end.
 Refer to Appendix A for specific error codes.
 The binary value is contained in the abreg.